themeblvd/jumpstart-stripped/README.md

 	<?php themeblvd_side_trigger(); ?>

-*Note: The menu itself will be outputted by the theme automatically (if assigned from Appearance > Menus) and will be hidden.
-So that's why all you need to do is display the hamburger button with the above code.*
+*Note: The menu itself will be outputted by the theme automatically (if assigned from Appearance > Menus) and will be hidden with CSS.
+So that's why all you need to do is display the hamburger button with the above code, to give the user a way to actually toggle the menu open and closed.*

+*Note: Also note that the "side menu" is for desktop users ONLY; it is completely separate from the hidden mobile menu which is for mobile users only.*

 ### Mobile Menu